maxfoucart/FBCI/README.md

 Reprojected Shapefile: If the input shapefile is not in WGS84, it is reprojected and saved with a new name.
 Downloaded Data: Various raster files (e.g., LST, NDVI) are downloaded from the NASA API.
 Cleaned LST Rasters: LST rasters are processed to remove bad pixels and saved in a cleaned format.
-Valid Dates Files: Lists of valid dates for LST and NDVI are saved to text files (valid_lst_dates.txt and final_valid_dates.txt).
+Valid Dates Files: Lists of valid dates for LST and NDVI are saved to text files (valid_lst_dates.txt and filtered_valid_dates.txt).
 Statistics CSVs: Processing statistics are saved to CSV files (raster_processing_statistics.csv and final_raster_processing_statistics.csv).
 Average LST and NDVI Rasters: Average LST and NDVI rasters are calculated and saved.
 TVDI and FBCI Rasters: TVDI and FBCI rasters are calculated and saved, including an average FBCI raster.